derek-dchu/awesome-note/java_classes_and_objects.md

 	}
 };
 ```
-An anonymous class expression consists:
+*  An anonymous class expression consists:
   1. `new`
   2. name of interface or class
   3. invocation of constructor
   4. a class declaration body

-* cannot declare constructors.
+*  Cannot declare constructors.
-* cannot access local variables in its enclosing scope that are not declared as `final` or effectively final.
+*  Cannot access local variables in its enclosing scope that are not declared as `final` or effectively final.

 ### Instantiate an nested class